How To Beat Jet Lag with These Simple Hacks

 Light is the major modulator

 Our circadian rhythms evolved to be linked to the solar day, which means our internal clock can be easily influenced by quantities and timings of daylight.
-Experienced air travellers know that flying east across time zones is harder than flying west, because traveling east shortens the days while traveling west lengthens them.
+Except for knowing your rights about EC 261, an Experienced air travellers know that flying east across time zones is harder than flying west, because traveling east shortens the days while traveling west lengthens them.
 It means your circadian rhythm needs to do more to catch up.

 Max Lugavere, director of upcoming film Bread Head and who you might recognize from the Dr. Oz show, says: “Our bodies and brains have literally evolved to sync with the sun.
 When I arrive at a destination, if the sun is still out, I step outside and look at the sky without sunglasses—not directly at the sun, but towards the sky, which even on a cloudy day is brighter than any indoor lighting could ever be.
 The following day, I step outside as soon as I wake up and do the same thing.
 The bright light helps to anchor the body’s entire 24-hour cycle.”